Investigación

 2. Reform of the State's energy industries

-• Proposals: 1) eliminates Mexico’s Energy Regulatory Commission (CRE); 2) eliminates Mexico’s Federal Electricity Commission’s (CFE) ability to enter into contracts with private companies and; 2) establishes CFE’s precedence over private companies and
+• Proposals: 1) eliminates Mexico’s Energy Regulatory Commission (CRE); 2) limits Mexico’s Federal Electricity Commission’s (CFE) ability to enter into contracts with private companies in electrical transmission and distribution and; 2) establishes CFE’s precedence over private companies.

 • Chapter 14 (Investment): the "ratchet clause" in USMCA ensures that if a country further opens its economy by allowing more trade or foreign investment, it cannot reverse those measures or close previously opened sectors to private participation.
 Introducing new restrictions for private companies in the energy sector could, therefore, conflict with USMCA.